dflaten/aws-reinvent-2024/GraphQLSchemaWithFed/GraphQLSchema.md

 If you have a small amount of clients with small number of changes you can just evolve the schema.

-If you don't youcan create new schemas and and endpoints. (once a year once every two years ).
+If you don't you can create new schemas and and endpoints. (once a year once every two years ).

 For a more changing API you can do a Schema Projection.